mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 columnDefs = [{"field": "<COLUMN>", "cellDataType": "euro"}]
 ```

-In the example below we select and format some columns of the gapminder dataset.
+In the example below we select and format some columns of the gapminder data.

 ??? example "AG Grid with formatted columns"

     === "app.py"
         ```py
         import vizro.models as vm